DavidRiechert/cam_server/README.md

 Dedicated camera server for IP cameras supporting the RTSP protocol

-after getting this repository:

-  be sure to navigate into the cam_server directory
+after getting this repository be sure to navigate into the cam_server directory

   build the docker image with: